blacklightpy/vaultofknowledge/Philosophers on Idealism.md

 >
 > — Aphorism 15, of Part 1, of "Beyond Good and Evil"

 But this is not reductio ad absurdum from all perspectives.
 Hindu metaphysics describes in the same way, but with more nuance that makes in clear.
-First the subtle sense organs and action organs evolve from the ego, and the external world along with the gross body evolves from the senses to experience them.
+First the subtle sense organs and action organs evolve from the ego, along with the senses, and the external world along with the gross body evolves from the senses to experience them.